 Keep it simple.
 Simple sequence.
 Simple theme (or just use the breath as your theme).
 Personally, when I’m tired and I have to teach I get inverted!
 A couple of handstands at the wall will usually give me the little boost I need.
 And if I don’t have time for a short inversion practice I will center class using pran mudra… it’s a mudra for vitality and reducing fatigue.
 Another favorite is shaking… it sounds weird, but it really helps.
 I will shake my right hand/arm above my head for a count of seven, followed by my left hand followed by my right leg followed by my left leg.
 Then I repeat the sequence from six and then five… all the way down to one!
 You can even do this with your class if the energy is low.

 When things don’t go as planned, go back to the basics.
 Keep it simple.
 Recite a grounding mantra or hold a mudra for a few moments.
+Snag a copy of The Little Book of Mudra Meditations to learn more about mudras.
 Keep a couple of your favorite essential oils in your bag so they’re there when you need them.
 Try to come up with a pre-class ritual that helps you ground and center.
 Follow these tips and you will be able to handle anything that comes your way with grace and ease!

-Do you have a favorite tip that you would like to share?
+Do you have a favorite tip for new yoga teachers that you would like to share?
 Comment below!